Dealing With Aggravated Stalking in Georgia

 Contacts them in any place or at any time

-These acts must be done with the intention of harassing and intimidating the victim.
-The law interprets “harass or intimidate” in this context to mean any wilful conduct that causes the victim emotional distress by making them reasonably afraid for their safety or that of their loved ones.
+These acts must be done to harass and intimidate the victim.
+The law interprets “harassing and intimidating” in this context to mean any wilful conduct that causes the victim emotional distress by making them reasonably afraid for their safety or that of their loved ones.

 Aggravated stalking involves elements from the two kinds of stalking described above.
 An aggravated stalking charge typically alleges the following: